 Effective December 31, 2002, ExpressJet Delaware adopted the ExpressJet Airlines, Inc. 401(k) Savings Plan (the "ExpressJet Retirement Plan").
 Substantially all of ExpressJet Delaware's domestic employees were covered by this plan at the time of the ExpressJet Combination.
 Effective January 1, 2009, the ExpressJet Retirement Plan was amended such that certain matches have been reduced or eliminated depending on the terms of the collective bargaining unit or work group, as applicable.

-From November 12, 2010 through December 31, 2010, ExpressJet Delaware's total expense for the ExpressJet Retirement Plan was \$0.6 million.
-During the year ended December 31, 2011, ExpressJet Delaware contributed \$19.3 million to the ExpressJet Retirement Plan.
+ExpressJet's contribution to the Atlantic Southeast and the ExpressJet Retirement Plans was \$26.4 million, \$25.1 million and \$5.8 million for the years ended December 31, 2012, 2011 and 2010, respectively.